 - lemon zest - this gives the cheesecake filling its lemony flavor!
 You can add a little extra to boost the lemon flavor if you like.

-- pure vanilla extract – vanilla is great in everything, and goes so well with the lemony flavor of this cheesecake filling.
+- pure vanilla extract - vanilla is great in everything, and goes so well with the blueberry and lemon flavors in these blueberry cream cheese bars.

 - an egg - helps to thicken and bind together the cheesecake filling.

-- granulated sugar (optional) – If you’d like to sweeten up your cheesecake layer a bit more, you can add a little white sugar.
-But trust me — I have a major sweet tooth and with the sweetness of the blueberries, the sugar cookie dough, and the lemon icing, I didn’t feel like it needed any!
+- granulated sugar (optional) - If you'd like to sweeten up your cheesecake layer a bit more, or if your blueberries are out of season and not that sweet, you can add a little white sugar.
+But trust me -- I have a major sweet tooth and with the sweetness of the blueberries, the sugar cookie dough, and the lemon icing, I didn't feel like it needed any!

 - sugar cookie dough - I used a 16.5 oz container of Pillsbury cookie dough (the kind that is cut into cookie squares.
 You'll need half of the dough for the crust and the other half for the topping.

-This recipe is very simple, so you won’t need too many complicated tools.
-What I used for this recipe is a 9×9 baking pan, parchment paper, a whisk, a rubber spatula, and a hand mixer.
+This lemon blueberry cream cheese bars recipe is very simple, so you won't need too many complicated tools.
+What I used for this recipe is a 9x9 baking pan, parchment paper, a whisk, a rubber spatula, and a hand mixer.
 Click below to grab some of the tools you might need:

 - Preheat your oven and prep your pan.